-It is a device which converts the mechanical energy into hydraulic energy by sucking the liquid into a cylinder.
-In this pump, a piston is reciprocating, which use thrust on the liquid and increase its hydraulic energy.
+Reciprocating pump is a device which converts the mechanical energy into hydraulic energy by sucking the liquid into a cylinder.
+In this pump, a piston is reciprocating, which uses thrust on the liquid and increases its hydraulic energy.

 Reciprocating pump is also known a called a positive displacement pump.
 Because it discharges a definite quantity of liquid.
 It is often used where a small quantity of liquid is to be handled and where delivery pressure is quite significant.

 Parts of Reciprocating Pump